theChriscen/Retro-Funding/docs/s7-devtooling.md

    - Whenever a developer (from the set recognized above) engages with a devtooling project (commits, PRs, issues, forks, stars, or comments), we add an edge from that developer to the devtooling project.
    - As with onchain commits, these events are grouped by month—1 PR or 10 PRs is treated as “the developer engaged in that month.”

+Starting from the third measurement period, we also apply a configurable `utility_weights` parameter to devtooling project links, based on each project's assigned utility label (e.g., Core Protocol Interfaces, Development Frameworks, Data Indexing & Analytics, etc.).
+Utility labels are assigned via the Devtooling Labels experiment, which clusters and categorizes projects as described in the [Devtooling Labels Experiment](https://github.com/opensource-observer/insights/tree/main/experiments/devtooling_labels).

 <details>
 <summary>Which types of packages are considered?</summary>